entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Songmingolepis conspicilatus* is 1.
 > - The coding of *Chahuaqingolepis magniporus* is 1.
+> - The coding of taxon 2 from Songming is ?.

 41. Occipital portion of endocranium: long (0); short (1).
 > Wang and Zhu (2018), Character 41; Liu *et al*.
 (2023), Character 41; Plax and Lukševičs (2023), Character 41; Luo *et al*.
 (2025), Character 41.